top of page

 What Is the Age Limit for the TR 485 Visa?

-⚠️ Your age is assessed at the time you submit your visa application — not when a decision is made.
+Your age is assessed at the date your application is received by the Department of Home Affairs — not when a decision is made, and not when you graduate.

 485 Visa Age Limit Exceptions — Who Can Apply Over 35?